MichaelCurrin/daylio-csv-parser/docs/installation.md

 ## Install project dependencies

-It is usually best-practice in Python projects to install into a sandboxed _virtual environment_, which is set to a specific Python version and contains on the packages you install into it so that your Python projects do not get affected.
+It is usually best-practice in _Python_ projects to install into a sandboxed _virtual environment_, This will be locked to a specific Python version and contain only the _Python_ libraries that you install into it, so that your _Python_ projects do not get affected.

 Follow this guide to [Setup a Python 3 Virtual Environment](https://gist.github.com/MichaelCurrin/3a4d14ba1763b4d6a1884f56a01412b7).